-Virtually any processed, package, let’s-preserve-as-a-mummy-forever-food can actually be made at home.
+Your life will never be the same once you realize that everything you grew up making from a box, (jiffy muffins, chocolate brownies, macaroni & cheese) and virtually any processed, packaged, let’s-preserve-as-a-mummy-forever-food can actually be made at home.
 It’s true!
-It can either be made at home or suitable substitute can.
+It can either be made at home or a suitable substitute can.

 Do you ever wonder what’s actually true?